-In the past year, renewable energies in Germany supplied about 55,9 Terawatts hour (TWh) of current, which allowed to cover 9,3% of gross national current consumption.
-In 2003 this proportion was 7,9%.
+Over the past year, renewable energies have supplied approximately 55,9 Terawatt hour (TWh) of electricity in Germany, which has covered 9,3% of gross national electricity consumption.
+In 2003, this proportion was 7,9%.

-For the first time, wind turbines in Germany produced more power in 2004 than hydraulic plants, and Germany also for the first time became world leader in
+For the first time in 2004, wind turbines produced more electricity in Germany than hydraulic installations, and Germany also found itself for the first time as world leader in

-Installed photovoltaic system of 300 MW, Germany ahead of Japan (280 MW).
+installed photovoltaic of 300 MW, Germany is ahead of Japan (280 MW).

-The proportion of heat produced from renewable energies has also increased slightly over the last year to 4,2%.
-Biomass, solar energy and geothermal energy produced 2004 62,1 TWh of heat, about 1,3 TWh more than the previous year.
+The proportion of heat produced from renewable energies has also increased slightly over the past year, reaching 4,2%.
+Biomass, solar energy and geothermal energy produced 2004 TWh of heat in 62,1, ie about 1,3 TWh more than the previous year.

 Sources: VDI Nachrichten, 25 / 02 / 2005